askkrishnaprasad/chore_tracker/DEPLOY_RASPBERRY_PI.md

-# Deploying Chore Tracker on Raspberry Pi 5
+select dates or user # Deploying Chore Tracker on Raspberry Pi 5

 This guide provides step-by-step instructions for deploying the Chore Tracker application on a Raspberry Pi 5 with PostgreSQL as the database.